on Saturday June 24 & Sunday June 25

-Festival Day Pass $10 / Free admission for kids under 16 / Free parking all weekend
+Festival Day Pass – Saturday $15 / Festival Day Pass – Sunday $10 / Free admission for kids under 16 / Free parking all weekend

 Thousands of people visit the Scandinavian Community Centre every year to celebrate the traditions and festivities of Scandinavian Midsummer.
-In its 18th year, it is a weekend of fun-filled activities, living history and non-stop entertainment for the whole family.
+In June 2022, after a 2-year absence due to the Pandemic, it will be the 25th time a Midsummer Festival will be arranged, with a weekend of fun-filled activities, living history and non-stop entertainment for the whole family.

 The Midsummer Festival has always been proud to host a life-size Viking Village on the festival grounds where Vikings live, work, eat and play all weekend long.
-The Vikings will share with us Viking life, arts & crafts and culture and you never know what else may happen in the village!
-Vikings can be very unpredictable, you never know what they are going to do next – so this is something you don’t want to miss!
+The Vikings share their Viking life, arts & crafts and culture – you never know what else may happen in the village!
+Vikings can be very unpredictable.
+You never know what they are going to do next – so this is something you don’t want to miss!

 Traditional Scandinavian entertainment continues throughout the weekend with folk dancing, choirs, and cultural displays.
 Enjoy a salmon BBQ and Scandinavian foods such as Swedish meatballs and Danish smørrebrød and at the end of the day, put up your feet and cool off in the Valhalla beer garden.

-There’s lots of fun kids activities throughout the weekend with a troll forest, carnival games, an Amazing Nordic Race, storytelling and much more!
+There’s lots of fun kids activities throughout the weekend with carnival games, an Amazing Nordic Race, storytelling and much more!